Floyd Collins: Discovery and rescue efforts

-Eventually, an electric light was run down the passage to provide him lighting and some warmth.
+Eventually, an electric light was run down the passage to provide him with lighting and some warmth.
 Due to the attention the disaster gained, hundreds of inexperienced cave explorers and tourists stood outside the mouth of the cave.
-The cool winter air caused them to light campfires that disrupted the natural ice within Sand Cave, causing it to melt and create puddles of cool water; one of which Floyd himself lay in.
+The cool winter air caused them to light campfires that disrupted the natural ice within Sand Cave, causing it to melt and create puddles of cool water, one of which Collins himself lay in.
 On February 4, the cave passage collapsed in two places due to the ice melting.
-Attempts were made to dig the passages that led to Floyd back out, but rescue leaders, led by Henry St. George Tucker Carmichael, determined the cave impassable and too dangerous, which brought the decision to dig a shaft straight down to reach the chamber behind Collins.
+Attempts were made to dig the passages that led to Collins's back out, but rescue leaders, led by Henry St. George Tucker Carmichael, determined the cave impassable and too dangerous, which brought the decision to dig a shaft straight down to reach the chamber behind Collins.

 Collins survived for more than a week while rescue efforts were organized.
-The cave drew air inward, meaning no engineered equipment could be used to dig into the cave, as the fumes would suffocate Collins in the process.
+The cave drew air inward, meaning no mechanical equipment could be used to dig into the cave, as it was feared that the fumes would suffocate Collins in the process.
 A 55 ft shaft would have to be dug downwards with nothing but pickaxes and shovels.
 It was estimated that the team of 75 volunteer workers would be able to dig this shaft within 30 hours, at a rate of 2 ft per hour.
-The first ton of dirt moved efficiently, though around 10 ft, the shaft became so narrow only two men could work at a time.
+The first ton of dirt moved efficiently, though around 10 ft, the shaft became so narrow that only two men could work at a time.
 By 15 ft, workers hit boulders under the surface and began to use pickaxes.
-A series of pulley systems were used to remove rocks from the hole, but the pace of work slowed as they dug nearer to Collins.
+A series of pulley systems was used to remove rocks from the hole, but the pace of work slowed as they dug nearer to Collins.
 A radio amplifier had been jerry-rigged to the copper wire that connected Collins's light bulb.
 A scientist believed the amplifier could detect vibrations whenever Collins moved.
 The amplifier crackled 20 times every minute, a hopeful sign that Collins might be breathing.